Make the sale, and so much more

 In addition to your marketing courses, you’ll take core courses in business, management, finance, and economics.
 Because as a marketing professional, it’s important to understand all areas of the business world.
 Here’s a sample of what you can expect to learn and do:

-This examines how product, pricing, promotion, and distribution decisions are made to satisfy the needs of specific target markets.
+- NOTE: If you have successfully completed Mkt B280 (Principles of Marketing), you will not receive credit for this course.
+This course assists students in understanding the role of marketing from a managerial perspective.
+It examines how product, pricing, promotion, and distribution decisions are made to satisfy the needs of specific target markets.
 The impacts of political-legal, competitive, socio-cultural, technological, and economic environments on marketing are also studied.

-This course emphasizes development of integrated promotional programs.
-Advertising, public relations, personal selling, promotional packaging, along with many other sales stimulating methods and techniques are covered.
+- This course emphasizes the development of integrated promotional programs.
+Advertising, public relations, personal selling, promotional packaging, along with many other sales-stimulating methods and techniques, are covered.